TwilightLogic/learning-advancedCSS/Natours/starter/NOTE.md

 > For example, `[class^="col-"]` selects all elements that have a class attribute and whose value starts with col-.
 This selector is commonly used in grid systems to select column elements with a specific naming convention.
 For instance, in the Bootstrap grid system, the class attribute of column elements usually starts with col-, such as col-sm-6 representing a column that occupies half the width on small screens.
 Therefore, `[class^="col-"] `can be used to select all column elements and easily apply style rules to them.
 >
 > It is worth noting that attribute value selectors can use other symbols besides `^=`, such as `$=` for selecting elements with attribute values that end with the specified value, `*=` for selecting elements with attribute values that contain the specified value, and so on.
 These selectors can all be used to target elements with specific attribute values in practical development.

+### Building the About Section

+What we will learn in this lecture?

+- Thinking about components
+- How and why use utility classes
+- How to use the `background-clip` property
+- How to `transform` multiple properties simultaneously
+- How to use the `outline-offset` property together with `outline`
+- How to style elements that are not hovered while others are